 “We also have the mental health awareness counseling program planned at the SK.
 Right now we are still discussing as to when we could organize it,” Tumang stated.
 “I really want to organize the mental health awareness program and youth camp soon as I learned many helpful lessons from a seminar at Paranaque City Hall.”

 The said seminar was about mental health awareness and by participating in it, Tumang said she realized the many factors that contribute to suicide such as depression, insecurity, uncertainty and the like.
 Even words can hurt a person and even cause him or her to get depressed.

 “That was a very engaging seminar the discussions were very in-depth.
-I learned so much from it and I believe we can really help the local youths,” she said.
+I learned so much from it and I believe we can really help the local youth,” she said.

-Tumang added that Kagawad Espino taught her that youths struggle as they grow up and get educated.
+Tumang added that Kagawad Espino taught her that youth struggle as they grow up and get educated.
 The struggles include being unable to open up and speak out about their concerns, being fearful about others judging them, and the like.
-There are also youths who are a lot more vulnerable or more sensitive than meets the eye.
+There are also those who are a lot more vulnerable or more sensitive than meets the eye.